Once Upon Anthologies is currently accepting submissions for the following publication:

 Originally, Samhain marked the beginning of Winter in Gaelic Ireland.
 It was believed that the Lord of the Underworld walked the earth during Samhain, along with all his cohorts: ghosts, spirits, fairies, and many other creatures.
 How can you use this pagan holiday in your character’s lives?
 How can you bring a phantom, ghost, spirit, or some other spiritual entity into your story?
 Will your tale be about a lover come back from the dead?
 Will your characters battle wraiths in the night?
 Will they face a seance in space?
 During WWII?
 In the jungles of Africa?
 There’s a wide berth here.
 Be creative.
 Have fun and think big.
 Again, setting and tone are highly important.
 Samhain or one of its variants must be involved such as Halloween, All Hallow’s Eve, The Day of the Dead (Día de Muertos), as well as a solid emotional romance thread.
 For more information on Samhain and its respective variations, check out this article.

 Things to note:

 - We can only receive 50 submissions per month through Submittable.
 If the Submit button doesn’t work or our Submittable page says that there are no open calls, then we have met our monthly limit.
-You can submit again on the 1st of the following month.
-When the limit is reached in December, however, we will close submissions.
+You can submit again on the 1st of the following month or email your submission to us at onceuponanthologies (at) gmail (dot) com.